chanzuckerberg/Ontomatcher/Python/ReadMe.md

 The two main functions are:

-* `mentions.annotater.build_ontology_trie_matcher()`: Load the ontology terms, and build the trie.
+* `imgont.mentions.annotater.build_ontology_trie_matcher()`: Load the ontology terms, and build the trie.
-* `mentions.annotater.get_ont_matches()`: Given a plugin description as a text string, find ontology matches.
+* `imgont.mentions.annotater.get_ont_matches()`: Given a plugin description as a text string, find ontology matches.

-See `mentions.annotater.annotate_plugins()` for an example of how to use these functions.
+See `imgont.mentions.annotater.annotate_plugins()` for an example of how to use these functions.

-The trie-based matcher `text.triematcher.TrieMatcher` supports 4 name types for each ontology entry:
+The trie-based matcher `imgont.text.triematcher.TrieMatcher` supports 4 name types for each ontology entry:

 * The Primary Name.
 The formal name of that entry.
 * Acronyms.